ponpal/.emacs.d/README.md

 ### Precautions

-If you've already started to customize emacs on your own, cloning my repository into your home folder might not be the best idea.
+If you've already started to customize emacs on your own, cloning my repository into your home folder might not be a good idea.
 In that case, I suggest you take a look at the cask project and my init.el file.
 Feel free to take anything you like.